Atlas7/fungai-blog/_posts/2017-12-13-train-a-basic-wild-mushroom-classifier.md

 </div>

+We won't need the terminal window anymore.
+Just close it.

 ### Step 3: Choosing a Model

 The tensorflow for poets retraining script can retrain either Inception V3 model or MobileNet.